rust-lang/rust/CONTRIBUTING.md

 will run all the tests on every platform we support.
 If it all works out, [@bors][bors] will merge your code into `master` and close the pull request.

+Depending on the scale of the change, you may see a slightly different form of `r+`:

+    @bors r+ rollup

+The additional `rollup` tells [@bors][bors] that this change is eligible for to be "rolled up".
+Changes that are rolled up are tested and merged at the same time, to speed the process up.
+Typically only small changes that are expected not to conflict with one another are rolled up.

 [rust-highfive]: https://github.com/rust-highfive
 [steveklabnik]: https://github.com/steveklabnik
 [bors]: https://github.com/bors